 - Patient already scheduled for a procedure in the very near future that will procure tissue

-- There are rapid assays that can give you an answer very quickly for the critical FDA-approved indications, where the large‑panel NGS testing takes longer
+- There are rapid assays that can give you an answer very quickly for critical FDA-approved indications, where the large‑panel NGS testing takes longer

-Liquid Biopsy Use in Non-small Cell Lung Cancer
+Liquid Biopsy Use in Non-Small Cell Lung Cancer

 The use of liquid biopsies is becoming more common in the field of non–small cell lung cancer (NSCLC) as the utility of liquid biopsies in the detection of key biomarkers continues to be confirmed through clinical trials.
-Popularity of blood-based assays is also growing as comparisons between liquid and tissue biopsies continue to demonstrate the non-inferiority of liquid biopsies with quicker testing turnaround times.
+The popularity of blood-based assays is also growing as comparisons between liquid and tissue biopsies continue to demonstrate the non-inferiority of liquid biopsies with quicker testing turnaround times.